Mozambique opposition Renamo, government resume peace talks: state media

-A military helicopter crashed in Uzbekistan on Wednesday, killing nine people on board, state news agency UzA said.

-MAPUTO The Mozambique government and opposition party Renamo have resumed talks despite the Oct.
+MAPUTO (Reuters) - The Mozambique government and opposition party Renamo have resumed talks despite the Oct.
 9 killing of a senior Renamo official by unidentified gunmen, the state news agency AIM said on Wednesday.

 The death of Jeremias Pondeca, a member of the Joint Commission set up to find ways to overcome a standoff between the government and Renamo over a range of issues, cast a cloud over the negotiations.